StateFarm-STEM/pyinthesky/lesson3/README.md

-# Welcome to lesson 4
+# Welcome to Lesson #3: Weather Sensor

 ## Working with weather sensor data using the Arduino language